-The School's Education Welfare Officer (SEWO) works alongside the school's Attendance Team.
-The School works closely with the SEWO to support students whose attendance is a cause for concern.
-The SEWO may visit homes, meet with students and parents in school (or at their home) and is a vital component in our efforts to secure high attendance.
+The trust Attendance and Inclusion Lead works alongside the school's Attendance lead.
+The School works closely with the Attendance and Inclusion Lead to support pupils whose attendance is a cause for concern.
+The Attendance and Inclusion Lead may accompany staff to visit homes, meet with parents in school (or at their home) and is a vital component in our efforts to secure high attendance.

-The SEWO works in partnership with the TPAT Attendance and Inclusion Lead and may initiate legal proceedings against parents who have not fulfilled their responsibility for ensuring regular attendance.
+The TPAT Attendance and Inclusion Lead may initiate legal proceedings against parents who have not fulfilled their responsibility for ensuring regular attendance.
 Before a case goes to court, Parenting Contracts may be drawn up, setting targets for improving attendance.
 The primary aim of all school action is to ensure every child attends school on a regular basis and is therefore able to achieve their full potential.

-16. Students with Special Educational Needs (SEND)
+15. Students with Special Educational Needs (SEND)

-Our School supports the attendance of students with SEND and understands that their specific needs present additional school challenges.
-Good attendance for all students including and especially those with SEND is crucial in ensuring academic and social progress.
-Further information relating to the support available to students with SEND is available from the school's SENDCO.
+Our School supports the attendance of pupils with SEND and understands that their specific needs present additional school challenges.
+Good attendance for all pupils including and especially those with SEND is crucial in ensuring academic and social progress.
+Further information relating to the support available to pupils with SEND is available from the school's SENDCO.

-17. Young Carers
+16. Young Carers